About Threshold Healing

 Her Thai Yoga Bodywork training, an extensive 300 hour training, was completed in 2011.
 She holds Advanced Practitioner status through Devanadi Yoga Studio and the Thai Healing Alliance International.
 She completed a 900 hour Advanced Therapeutic Massage training program at CenterPoint Massage and Shiatsu School in 2015.

 She also has 80+ hours of training through Coaching the Body Institute in Chicago, a school focusing on Clinical Thai Bodywork, a massage modality that uses Trigger Point release techniques to quickly release pain and disfunction from muscle tissue.
 Her other trainings include Craniosacral healing, advanced techniques in Trigger Point release, Chi Nei Tsang (abdominal massage), Fire Cupping and Gua Sha with Kim Hart of Adagio Holistic, Ayurvedic massage, Flower Essences training, Chakra balancing techniques, somatic energy integration, and aura visualization.
-Currently she is studying somatic healing and her honing clairvoyant, clairaudient and clairsentient abilities.
+Currently she is studying Somatic Experiencing through Somatic Experiencing International (with intention to complete training in 2028) and her honing clairvoyant, clairaudient and clairsentient abilities through healing touch and distance healing techniques.

 Outside of running a small massage business and teaching AcroYoga, she seasonally harvests wild rice and maple syrup in northern Minnesota.
 She enjoys weightlifting, bicycle riding, and sailing.